 They market this card by saying “Finally, a credit card that helps you stretch your vacation budget.”
 I’m not sure what planet they’re from, but the concept of that is hardly novel — there are plenty of credit cards that are designed to do exactly that

 In the case of Allegiant, each point can be redeemed for one cent towards the cost of an Allegiant purchase, whether it’s a flight or a vacation package.

 So this is basically the equivalent of a 1% cashback card for everyday purchases, except you can only spend those points on Allegiant.
 Furthermore, the card has a $59 annual fee.

-Anyone who might consider getting this card should instead consider applying for the no annual fee Citi® Double Cash Card, which offers 1% cash back on every purchase, and then an additional 1% cash back when you pay for those purchases.
+Anyone who might consider getting this card should instead consider applying for the no annual fee Citi® Double Cash Card, which offers 1% cash back on every purchase, and then an additional 1% cash back when you pay for those purchases (in the form of ThankYou points).
 That’s a significantly better return, not to mention the card has no annual fee.

 Of course not everyone is a rational or fully informed consumer, or else a vast majority of people would use this credit card to maximize their return on everyday spend.